-A fundamental theoretical result (often called FLP impossibility for the initials of the authors) states, informally, that no deterministic protocol can solve the consensus problem in the asynchronous communication model, even in the presence of only one crash-fault [28].
+A fundamental theoretical result (often called FLP impossibility for the initials of the authors) states, informally, that no deterministic protocol can solve the consensus problem in the asynchronous communication model, even in the presence of only one crash-fault [17].

-While this result initially seems discouraging, the conditions in under which FLP impossibility holds are quite specific and subtle [5].
-They have been challenged in There are a number of ways, including the following techniques to avoid these conditions while still resulting in a useful protocol.
-For example:
+While this result initially seems discouraging, the conditions in which FLP impossibility holds are quite specific and subtle [18].
+They have been challenged in a number of ways, including the following:

-- Common coincoins: Some protocols introduce a shared source of randomness that the adversary cannot predict or bias.
-This breaks the assumption that the protocol must be deterministic avoids the FLP impossibility result, since the protocol is not deterministic anymore.
-In practice, these protocols are very complex and often use variants of secret-sharing and weaker forms of Byzantine agreement to implement the common coin [25,24,43].
-Implementing a common coin oracle resilient against an active adversary is non-trivial and usually required extra assumptions such as a trusted dealer in the startup phase [13] or shared memory [6].
-Recent designs to implement a Byzantine fault-tolerant bias-resistant public random generator only scale to hundreds of participants and still have relatively high failure rates (reported at 0.08% for and adversary power bounded at \(\frac{1}{3}\) and 32 participants) [53]. - Failure oracles: Approaches based on unreliable failure detectors [33] augment the model with oracles for the detection of faulty nodes.
-Much care has to be taken not to violate correctness of the protocol by classifying too many correct peers as faulty; this is problem is present in early systems such as Rampart [50] and SecureRing [34] as noted by Castro and Liskov [15,14].
+- Common coin: Some protocols introduce a shared source of randomness that the adversary cannot predict or bias.
+This breaks the assumption that the protocol must be deterministic.
+In practice, these protocols are very complex and often use variants of secret-sharing and weaker forms of Byzantine agreement to implement the common coin [19-21].
+Implementing a common coin oracle resilient against an active adversary is non-trivial and usually required extra assumptions such as a trusted dealer in the startup phase [22] or shared memory [23].
+Recent designs to implement a Byzantine fault-tolerant bias-resistant public random generator only scale to hundreds of participants and still have relatively high failure rates (reported at 0.08% for and adversary power bounded at $\frac{1}{3}$ and 32 participants) [24]. - Failure oracles: Approaches based on unreliable failure detectors [25] augment the model with oracles for the detection of faulty nodes.
+Much care has to be taken not to violate correctness of the protocol by classifying too many correct peers as faulty; this is problem is present in early systems such as Rampart [26] and SecureRing [27] as noted by Castro and Liskov [2,9].
 While the theory of failure detectors is quite established for the non-Byzantine case, it is not clear whether they are still useful in the presence of Byzantine faults. - Partial synchrony: A model where a bound on the message delay or clock shift exists but is unknown or is known but only holds from an unknown future point in time is called partial synchrony.
-The FLP result does not hold in this model [22]. - Minimal synchrony: The definition of synchrony used by the FLP impossibility result can be split into three types of synchrony: Processor synchrony, communication synchrony and and message ordering synchrony.
-Dolev et al. [21] show that consensus is still possible if only certain subsets of these three synchrony assumptions are fulfilled.
+The FLP result does not hold in this model [8]. - Minimal synchrony: The definition of synchrony used by the FLP impossibility result can be split into three types of synchrony: Processor synchrony, communication synchrony and and message ordering synchrony.
+Dolev et al. [28] show that consensus is still possible if only certain subsets of these three synchrony assumptions are fulfilled.

-This work follows the path of [22] in relaxing the full asynchrony assumption behind the FLP impossibility result.
+This work follows the path of [8] in relaxing the full asynchrony assumption behind the FLP impossibility result.